News

 OpenAI’s Sora 2 and ChatGPT Updates

-Importance for marketers: Sora 2 offers more options for branded storytelling through customizable, immersive short-form video content.
-This could reshape brand engagement and influencer marketing via a new social channel focused on AI-created video.
+For marketers, Sora 2 opens new avenues for branded storytelling through customizable, immersive short-form videos.
+This could transform brand engagement and influencer marketing by introducing a fresh social channel focused on AI-generated content.

 Microsoft Copilot’s Agent Mode